SiddharthMundra123/cse15l-lab-reports/lab-5 tutorial.md

 [cs15lwi23ace@ieng6-202]:skill-demo1-data:512$ find ./written_2 -name WhereToIndia.txt
 ./written_2/travel_guides/berlitz1/WhereToIndia.txt
 ```
-As we can see above, it returns the path of the file we searched for.
+As we can see above, it returns the path of the file WhereToIndia .

 ## Command 2: -exec rm -i {} \;
 **Example 1**